alexslee/Scintillate/README.md

 This can be done via a ``ScintillateSettings`` that you may construct and pass into the `kickStart` method.
 It allows you to enable animation (default is off), and customize a color (if you provide a secondary color, it will be interpreted as a gradient).

-## Internal implementation

-You can look through the code, but tl;dr, the effect is recursively applied as a ``CALayer`` per view (with optional use of ``CAGradientLayer`` and ``CAAnimation`` depending on your settings).
-These layers should be removed automatically for you when the effect is shut down.

 ## TODOs: